SalvatorePreviti/roaring-node/README.md

 Node 16.14+, 18+, 20+, 21 are currently supported.

 Node 8 and 10 support was dropped in release 2.0

 Node 12 and 14 support was dropped in release 2.3

-Please, update your node version if you are using something older than 14.17.

 ## Worker thread support